 In the Add graph page, enter the settings for the new graph.

 Setting Suggested value Description Database ID sample-database Enter sample-database as the name for the new database.
-Database names must be between 1 and 255 characters, and cannot contain
+Database names must be between 1 and 255 characters, and can't contain

 / \ # ?or a trailing space.

 Throughput 400 RUs Change the throughput to 400 request units per second (RU/s).
 If you want to reduce latency, you can scale up the throughput later.
+If you chose serverless capacity mode, then throughput isn't required.
 Graph ID sample-graph Enter sample-graph as the name for your new collection.
 Graph names have the same character requirements as database IDs.
 Partition Key /pk All Azure Cosmos DB accounts need a partition key to horizontally scale.
 Learn how to select an appropriate partition key in the Graph Data Partitioning article.